-A new era opens in Cuba as Raul Castro prepares for a successor
+Cuba's National Assembly announces Miguel Diaz-Canel as new president

 A revolutionary leader

-Even as Cuba's economy struggles and officials tweak the island's economic model with little apparent success, there is no transformational leader waiting in the wings.
+Even as Cuba's economy struggles and officials tweak the island's economic model with little apparent success, there was no transformational leader waiting in the wings.

 "You see it on signs everywhere here, 'Fidel is Cuba,'" said Vicki Huddleston, the former head of the US diplomatic mission in Havana.
 "You won't be seeing signs that say 'Raul is Cuba.'
 He was a placeholder.
 The next head of Cuba will be a placeholder.
 There is no charismatic leader like Fidel was."

-Note: Correction: A previous version of this article gave the incorrect year of Elián Gonzalez's discovery off the Florida coast.
-He was found in 1999.